MyDataAustria/application/Application.md

 - Christoph Fabianek (OwnYourData): Personal Data Store
 - Michael Shea: Identity Management
 - Robert Mitwicki (Lab10 Collective): Blockchain, Self-Sovereign Identity and related tech
-- Soheil Human (EXPEDiTE): research project at Vienna Economic University about GDPR
+- Soheil Human (Vienna University of Economics and Business): various research project on Privacy, Personal Data Ecosystems, and Accountable Information Systems, including the EXPEDiTe project ("EXPloring opportunities and challenges for Emerging personal DaTa Ecosystems") funded by Austrian Ministry for Transport, Innovation and Technology.

 ## What are your concrete plans for the upcoming year?
-- develop a roadmap for MyData in Austria, first final version due: Sept 2019, afterwards updated on a yearly basis
+- Developing a roadmap for MyData in Austria, first final version due: Sept 2019, afterwards updated on a yearly basis
-- hold quarterly meetups to promote MyData
+- Holding quarterly meetups to promote MyData

 ## What kind of support would you like to have from the MyData Global team and fellow Hubs and Groups?